pydemull/activAnalyzer/README.md

 when generating the report correspond to the analysis that was actually performed (in other words, avoid modifying the inputs after generating satisfactory results).
-In addition to a general analysis of physical behavior, the app also allows to complete the [Daily- and Clinical visit-PROactive Physical Activity in COPD (D-PPAC and C-PPAC) instruments](https://erj.ersjournals.com/content/early/2015/05/28/09031936.00183014).
+In addition to a general analysis of physical behavior, the app also allows to implement the [Daily- and Clinical visit-PROactive Physical Activity in COPD (D-PPAC and C-PPAC) instruments](https://erj.ersjournals.com/content/early/2015/05/28/09031936.00183014).
 Please read the [user’s